2020 Nova Scotia attacks: Related arrests and prosecutions

-On December 4, Wortman's spouse, her older brother, and a brother-in-law were charged with providing Wortman ammunition that he used in the attacks.
+On December 3, Wortman's spouse, her older brother, and a brother-in-law were charged with providing Wortman ammunition that he used in the attacks.
 The spouse was believed to have transferred .223 Remington and .40 Smith & Wesson cartridges, all of them purchased in Nova Scotia, between March 17 and April 18, 2020.
 However, the RCMP acknowledged that the three cooperated in the investigation and had "no prior knowledge" of Wortman's actions.
-The charges were dismissed after they opted to have the charges dealt with under a Restorative justice process.
+The charges were dismissed after they opted to have the charges dealt with under a restorative justice process.

 Police response

-Nova Scotia's Serious Incident Response Team (SIRT) announced it would conduct an investigation into the police shooting of Wortman, as well as another incident involving two RCMP officers who discharged their weapons inside a fire hall in Onslow; Wortman was not there at the time.
+Nova Scotia's Serious Incident Response Team (SIRT) announced it would conduct an investigation into the police shooting of Wortman.
+They also investigated another incident involving two RCMP officers who discharged their weapons inside a fire hall in Onslow, mistakenly believing they had seen Wortman.
 On December 17, SIRT finished their review of Wortman's death and concluded the officers' actions were justified.
 A Global News investigation of the Onslow incident found indications that the officers involved mistook a third RCMP officer and an Emergency Management Office employee stationed at the fire hall for Wortman, but the SIRT investigation remains ongoing.

 In an interview with As It Happens on April 25, Commissioner Lucki promised a thorough review of the police response to the attacks, including the delay in informing the public about Wortman potentially impersonating a police officer.